mempko/firestr/docs/quickstart.md

 Support
 -------

-If you are having issues, please let us know on the [issue tracker](https://github.com/mempko/firestr/issues), the irc channel (quickstart#firestr on freenode), or the [Mailing List](mailto:firestr@librelist.com) and we'll try our best to help out.
+If you are having issues, please let us know on the [issue tracker](https://github.com/mempko/firestr/issues), the irc channel (#firestr on freenode), or the [Mailing List](mailto:firestr@librelist.com) and we'll try our best to help out.